New-ish paper: Graph potentials and symplectic geometry of moduli spaces of vector bundles

 In the first paper we introduced graph potentials, a family of Laurent polynomials with interesting properties.
 In the current paper we explain why we were motivated in the first place to introduce these graph potentials: to understand mirror symmetry for moduli spaces of rank 2 bundles on curves.

-• the complex geometry of $X$ "equals" the symplectic geometry of $(Y,f)$
+"equals" the complex geometry of - the complex geometry of

 This type of enumerative mirror symmetry is only looking at a certain "fingerprint" of the objects involved, and there is plenty of things which are not being compared.
 But it is an excellent litmus test for checking whether your candidate mirror construction is indeed valid.
 And this is exactly what we do!